NYULibraries/indianocean/README.md

 - Docker Compose

-Do not run `$npm install`.
-The build will be taken care using Docker.
+Do not run `npm install`.
+The file package.json includes a list of scripts to build and deploy.

 To build, run any of the script with build-*.